Kent State vs. Akron NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Kent State and its opponents have gone over the current 75-point total in four of 10 games (40%) this season.
+- Kent State and its opponents have gone over the current 73.5-point total in four of 10 games this season.

-- Akron's games have gone over 75 points in only one opportunity this season.
+- Akron's games have gone over 73.5 points in just one opportunity this season.

-- The combined points per game average of the two teams, 53.9, is 21.1 points fewer than Saturday's over/under.
+- The two teams combine to average 53.9 points per game, 19.6 less than the over/under in this contest.

 Kent State Stats and Trends

-- The Golden Flashes have been favored by 13.5 points or more two times this season and covered the spread in one of them.

-- Kent State's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).
+- Kent State's games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).

-- When Kent State records more than 38.7 points, it is 3-0 against the spread and 3-0 overall.
+- Kent State is 3-0 against the spread and 3-0 overall in games when it records more than 38.7 points.

-- When Kent State piles up more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.
+- In games that Kent State amasses more than 454.1 yards, the team is 4-2 against the spread and 4-2 overall.

-- This year, the Golden Flashes have eight turnovers, three fewer than the Zips have takeaways (11).

 - Find the latest spread and moneyline odds for Kent State at SISportsbook.